 02 of 14

 Both Costa Rica and Nicaragua claim gallo pinto as their national dish, and most people there would probably not go a day without eating at least a simplified version of this combination of black or red beans (depending on region), rice, bell peppers, and cilantro.
 It’s a hearty vegetarian dish on its own, but also often accompanies egg or meat dishes, so it´s perfect for brunch.
-Best of all, you can use rice and beans that are left over from others meals to concoct gallo pinto!
+Best of all, you can use rice and beans that are left over from other meals to concoct gallo pinto.

 03 of 14